 Then you can delete or add staff as they leave or arrive without pestering a web designer.
 You get access to a hosting dashboard, where you can encrypt the site (make it https://) and do other things.
 You’re in control.
 If you are a one man band, you may be better off paying a web company to host it.
-I charge £40 in year 2 and it’s free in Year One when I design your website.
+You can see web design prices here.

 When you ask an agency How much does it cost to build a website in the UK, include questions about hosting and emails.

 Additionally I have other email addresses for personal use with MSN and Gmail but they’re not on this website or my business cards – neither should yours be.